-Cassiel was not as the traitors were.
+Cassiel was not as the mutineers had been.
 He had a true calling.
 Still divine, if only by heart.
 One blessed with a purpose, a most crucial task, and one that he was determined to see through.

 The shock wave could be heard for miles as the earth shook, and rocks and dirt flew up into the sky.
 Smoke twirled and engulfed the fallen angel as he gathered himself, rising to his feet in the small crater his arrival had created.